Sydney knife attacker was 40-year-old man with mental health issues, say police

 The lone knifeman attacked shoppers on Saturday afternoon at the Westfield shopping centre in the suburb of Bondi Junction in eastern Sydney.

-Four women and a man died in the shopping centre and another woman later died in hospital.
+Four women, aged between 20 and 55, and a man who was in his 30s died in the shopping centre and another woman, 38, later died in hospital.
 Another eight people are receiving treatment in hospitals around Sydney for different injuries.

 Assistant Commissioner Anthony Cooke said Cauchi is believed to have come to New South Wales last month and that police have spoken to his family, who are co-operating with the investigation.